 - During the early nineties I watched some anime VHS, most of them brought by american companies Manga Entertainment distributed in my country at the time, thus misleading me and pretty much the rest of the country making us start to call “Manga” to any Japanese animation” (There are still people there referring to anime by the "manga" moniker today).
 The translation was pretty bad too.

-- By 1995/’96 I learned that Japanese animation was called anime.
+- By middle 90's I learned that Japanese animation was called anime.
 And also fell in love with Rumiko Takahashi manga drawings and stories.
 Mostly because of an article that I read on Takahashi-Sensei on a Brazilian magazine and the fact that Ranma ½ manga was being published in my country of residence at the time, Portugal.
 (Unfortunately it was discontinued in early stages by lack of popularity, but the seeds were already planted.)

 - Some time after that, I had anime put to rest (also forced by lack of quality anime on the TV at the time), but picked it again around 1999, thanks to the glorious south american Locomotion TV channel, a TV channel dedicated exclusively to alternative animation with a big leaning on anime.
 It's incredible how something like that could have existed at that time, or until now for a matter of fact.

 - Around 2003/04 I regularly started following "fresh" weekly anime.
 In a more regular basis since somewhere in 2004.
 The arrival of ADSL internet speeds helped greatly.

 Some information regarding how I personalize my lists.

 * I haven't added any episodes to the various anime that I have watched on my formative years, childhood and teenager years (VHS and TV days).
 Judgement is changing all the time and in my childhood/teenager years was definitely changing at the speed of light comparing to these days.
 And there's a high chance I haven't watched all episodes of a certain series (nor would remember, my childhood was a long time ago) so it's unfair to add them here.